tailehuu/api-app-711/README.md

-# Sample RAILS API application
+# Sample Rails API application

 Steps are necessary to get the application up and running.